Auxilor/auxilor.github.io/docs/ecoskills/how-to-make-a-stat.md

 Check out [Configuring an Effect](https://plugins.auxilor.io/effects/configuring-an-effect) to understand how to configure this section correctly.

 For more advanced users or setups, you can configure chains in this section to string together different effects under one trigger.
 Check out [Configuring an Effect Chain](https://plugins.auxilor.io/effects/configuring-a-chain) for more info.

-## Using Stats in Effects:
-### Stat Effects

-You can add stat levels using the `add_stat` effect.
-You can add stat levels for a limited time using the `add_stat_temporarily` effect.
-You can multiply stat levels using the `multiply_stat` effect.
-You can multiply stat levels for a limited time using the `multiply_stat_temporarily` effect.

-### Stat Conditions

-Check if a player has above stat level using the `stat_above` condition.
-Check if a player has below stat level using the `stat_below` condition.
-Check is a player's stat level is equal to a value using the `stat_equals` condition.